Skip to main content

 Linux

-To uninstall the Agent, stop the systemd service associated with the Agent and remove the service file from /etc/systemd/system/.
+To uninstall the Gateway, stop the systemd service associated with the Gateway and remove the service file from /etc/systemd/system/.

 # to stop the Agent Connection service